 - Provide a Meal at Jan Peek House.Jan Peek House in Peekskill is a shelter for 19 homeless men and women, run by an organization named Caring for the Hungry and Homeless of Peekskill (CHHOP).
 Each month, on the 4th Saturday of the month, we provide dinner at the Jan Peek House.
 It is rewarding to share food and conversation with the residents and it is an important part of our congregation’s ministry to the community.

 - Cook or Serve Lunch at the Peekskill Noontime MealOnce a month people from our church cook a meal, or the next day people from our church serve the meal, at the Peekskill Soup Kitchen.
+(This mission is currently operating in a catering mode due to covid)

 - Knit or Crochet for good causesThe Prayer Shawl Group offers opportunities to knit or crochet for people in need or for celebratory reasons within our congregation or friends of people in our congregation.
 We also knit and crochet for the cancer center at NY Presbyterian Hudson Valley Hospital and for the Linus Project.
 The Knit-Togethers knit blankets, sweaters, mittens, and hats for needy members of our community.

 - Participate in Midnight RunWe regularly have groups of adults and youth distribute clothing and food to the homeless in New York City.
+Watch for opportunities to contribute food, items, or time on our website and in newsletters.

 - Get Involved with the Green Team